-A growing body of research exists on the topic of 3D information retrieval.
-Among the most important search types are: (1) \textit{similarity search}, also known as ``3D shape search'' (``3DSS'') \cite{Iyer2005}, and; (2) \textit{part-in-part } (``PIP'') search, also known as ``part-in-whole'' retrieval \cite{Muraleedharan2019}.
-Many methods have been proposed for 3DSS, including wavelets \cite{Masoumi2016}, locality-constrained sparse patch coding \cite{Liu2015}, and convolutional neural networks \cite{Wang2019}.
-The current paper, however, focuses not on algorithms but on the data management challenges that arise when building a 3D search engine at internet scale.
+A large body of research exists on the topic of 3D IR.
+Among the most important search modalities are: (1) \textit{exact match search} (``EXS''); (2) \textit{similarity search}, also known as \textit{3D shape search} (``3DSS'') \citep{Iyer2005}, and; (3) \textit{part-in-part } (``PIP'') search, also known as ``part-in-whole'' (``PIW'') retrieval \citep{Muraleedharan2019}.
+The Thangs search engine supports all three search variants, as well as standard \textit{text-based search} (``TBS'').
+Physna's enterprise products are the core of its business, and PIP is the most important search type for the company as a whole.